 As much as I enjoyed the iced milk tea at local coffee shops, I wanted make a homemade version without refined sugar and canned milk.

 In my search for Thai tea mix I came across instant powders that already have the tea, sweetener and milk as part of it, but I definitely wanted to brew my own.
-Number ONE Brand (Cha Tra Mue) is the most common variety of Thai tea mix here, so that’s what I want I went with.
+Number ONE Brand (Cha Tra Mue) is the most common variety of Thai tea mix here, so that’s what I went with.

 When I made Vietnamese iced coffee at home, I used homemade vegan sweetened condensed milk.
 For my homemade Thai Iced Tea I didn’t go through the trouble of cooking down the coconut sugar and coconut milk into a condensed milk, but simply added them to the tea.